ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 *The message size for public-key encryption algorithms must smaller than $`p - 1`$ or even smaller.
 As a result, public-key algorithms are commonly used to encrypt the secret of the symmetric key algorithms!* They are also slow, because they do complex mathematical operations with large numbers.

 > [!Important]
 > On the Moodle exam, you will get all Diffie-Hellman parameters and ElGamal encrypted message.
-Parameter $p$ is 1024 bits, so **you will notice some big numbers**, which you should be able to copy regardless.
+Parameter $p$ is 1024 bits, so **you will notice some big numbers**.
 Decrypt the message by applying the above.

-Covert the resulting integer to ASCII; reverse the process (in Python) `m_int = int.from_bytes(sentence.encode('ASCII'), "big")`, which was used to convert the message into integer.
 You don't have to break anything here, just apply the equations to decrypt the message.
+We just want to understand the basic concept.

+> [!Tip]
+>Covert the resulting integer to ASCII; reverse the process (in Python) `m_int = int.from_bytes(sentence.encode('utf-8'), "big")`, which was used to convert the original message into integer.
+Note that you must round up bits to next full byte to not lose any data, when considering how many bytes this integer takes to present.
+Original message is a phrase and ends to dot `.`.

 The exam parameters are only for educational use, and $p$ is not safe prime.
 The security depends on the correct generation of the parameters.
 The original Diffie-Hellman is also vulnerable to [man-in-the-middle attack.](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)